-Try to limit the number of levels the user can navigate through clicking an option.
+Try to limit the number of levels the user can navigate by clicking an option.
 Deeper levels will confuse the user and make it harder to remember the context where he is coming from.

 While defining the clicks and interactions, consider multiple devices and adjust the behavior accordingly.
 It may not be possible to provide similar interactions on the web as well as mobile.

-If you follow these basic rules of navigation, the clicking through different pages of your product will move the user closer to their goals, instead of losing their prospects.
+If you follow these basic rules of navigation, clicking through different pages of your product will move the user closer to their goals, instead of losing their prospects.